-The following table sets forth loan to Aircraft value ratios ("LTVs") for the Certificates as of January 8, 2010, the first Regular Distribution Date, and each Regular Distribution Date thereafter.
+The following table sets forth loan to Aircraft value ratios ("LTVs") for each Class of Certificates as of November 10, 2010, the first Regular Distribution Date after all Aircraft are expected to have been financed pursuant to the Offering, and each Regular Distribution Date thereafter.
+The LTVs for any Class of Certificates for the period prior to November 10, 2010, are not meaningful, since during such period all of the Equipment Notes expected to be acquired by the Trusts and the related Aircraft will not be included in the calculation.
 The table should not be considered a forecast or prediction of expected or likely LTVs but simply a mathematical calculation based on one set of assumptions.
 See "Risk Factors - Risk Factors Relating to the Certificates and the Offering - The Appraisals Are Only Estimates of Aircraft Value".